 There are tons of online communication tools available, so if Google Hangouts isn’t what you’re looking for, don’t worry.
 Another option you might want to consider is Skype, which is owned and run by Microsoft.
 Other great alternatives include WeChat and Viber.
 You can learn about these alternatives and a few more if you check out our article on the best alternatives to Google Hangouts.

 If you're already a big fan of Google's products, then Google Hangouts is a natural inclusion for your lineup of Google-powered productivity tools.
-In the rest of our Google Hangouts course, we'll show you how to download and install Google Hangouts, how to use each of its basic functions, and whatever else you’ll need to become a Hangouts instant pro!
+In the rest of our Google Hangouts course, we'll show you how to download and install the app, how to use each of its basic functions, and whatever else you’ll need to become a Hangouts instant pro!

 TechBoomers offers free articles that teach people how to use technology to make their lives easier (and more fun!).
 To support our work, some of our content contains links to websites that pay us affiliate commissions when our users visit them through us and make purchases.
 Learn more about how this works.